bmorris458/market/README.markdown

 Forked from the (spray-can template)[https://github.com/spray/spray-template], specifically the `on_spray-can_1.3_scala-2.11` branch.

+##Model

+Underneath the System, the top-level actors are the Router (a.k.a.
+"Guardian"), the QueryProcessor ("MrEcho"), the CommandProcessor ("Sarge"), and the Reaper ("Otto").

+Otto watches any actor that sends a WatchMe request.
+Currently, Otto only watches Sarge.

+Guardian routes incoming HttpRequests, directing PUT requests (commands) to Sarge, and GET requests (queries) to MrEcho.
+Guardian only waits for a response after sending a query.

+Upon receiving a command, Sarge performs any validation implemented, and then transforms successful commands into events, which it sends to MrEcho.

+MrEcho maintains the current state of records.
+Upon receiving a query, it responds to the sender with the query result success or an error message failure.
+Upon receiving an event, it applies the event to the current state.

+For example purposes, a Tester actor is also created under System, which sends PUT requests directly to Guardian to populate the records.
+Querys can then be generated in a web browser by navigating to localhost:8080 and using the provided links.

 ##Design Considerations/Assumptions

 * Preliminarily, each user will only have a name, an ID number, and a set of tags that describe subscriptions.
 Each item for sale will only have a title and a set of tags describing possible subscription criteria (including author, artist, etc.)